 The health benefits of pollen are incredible!
 Bennett’s Honey Farm brings you fresh, raw bee pollen from Northern California.
 This pollen is superior in flavor, texture, and nutritional content because it is harvested directly from 4th generation, family-run apiaries, cold-stored, and vacuum-packed to preserve the delicate synergistic balance provided by nature.

-Each spoonful of these fluffy, soft granules contain millions of pollen grains from a vast variety of flower species blooming in California’s Sierra Mountains and Northern San Joaquin Valley.
-Discover nature’s most potent multi-vitamin; a broad range of nutrients including essential vitamins, minerals, amino acids, fats and oils and proteins.
-Bee pollen added to the daily diet is known to increase energy, boost immunity, balance hormonal production and improve complexion.
+Each spoonful of these fluffy, soft granules contains millions of pollen grains from a vast variety of flower species blooming in California’s Sierra Mountains and Northern San Joaquin Valley.
+Discover nature’s most potent multi-vitamin; a broad range of nutrients including essential vitamins, minerals, amino acids, fats and oils, and proteins.
+Bee pollen added to the daily diet is known to increase energy, boost immunity, balance hormonal production, and improve complexion.
 The benefits of bee pollen are numerous and well-documented.

 It is suggested that you put your bee pollen in the fridge or freezer.